 To fully understand the differences between the two, you’ll need to complete 2 exercises.
 So, grab an image and make a copy of it!

 Open up the image in your favorite pixel-based editing software.
 Like; Photoshop, GIMP, or something else that will allow you to create a layer.

-Now that you’ve made the adjustment, you realize you overexposed the image too much.
-Now that it’s open try and fix it.
-No matter what tool you try, you can not get it to look like it did initially.
 This is known as “Destructive Editing.”
 The pixels were directly affected by your edit, and you’re stuck with those changes… forever!

 Now, let’s practice non-destructive editing and compare it to the previous edit.
 Open the copy of the same image again.

 In Photoshop, we have what is known as adjustment layers.
 These adjustment layers allow you to add editing tools as layers.
 Let’s try it.

 - Go to: Layer > New Adjustment Layer > Exposure